 Provisional records are stored in a separate RocksDB instance in the same tablet peer.
 Compared to other possible design options, such as storing provisional records inline with the regular records, or putting them in the same RocksDB instance together with regular records, the chosen approach has the following benefits:

-- It is easy to scan all provisional records, which is helpful in cleaning up aborted or abandoned transactions.
+- Scanning all provisional records is straightforward, which is helpful in cleaning up aborted or abandoned transactions.

 - During the read path, there is a need to handle provisional records very differently from the regular records, and putting them in a separate section of the RocksDB key space allows to simplify the read path.

-- Storing provisional records in a separate RocksDB instance allows to have different storage, compaction, and flush strategies for them.
+- Storing provisional records in a separate RocksDB instance allows each one to have different storage, compaction, and flush strategies.

 Encoding details of provisional records